-- are preventative or detective in nature; - consolidated financial themselves.
-Controls which have an indirect effect on the consolidated financial statements include Control Environment, Risk Assessment, Monitoring, and Information and Communication (CERAMIC) controls and Information Technology general controls such as system access and deployment controls supports a balance sheet line item; and - feature automated and/or manual • components.
+- are preventative or detective in nature; - have a direct or indirect impact on the The evaluation has included an assessment consolidated financial themselves.
+Controls which have an indirect effect on the consolidated financial statements include Control Environment, Risk Assessment, Monitoring, and Information and Communication (CERAMIC) controls and Information Technology general controls such as system access and deployment controls whereas a control with a direct impact could supports a balance sheet line item; and - feature automated and/or manual components.
 Automated controls are control functions embedded within system processes such as application enforced segregation of duty controls and interface checks over the completeness and accuracy of inputs.
-Manual internal controls are those operated its behalf by: by an individual or group of individuals such as authorization of transactions.
+Manual internal controls are those operated by an individual or group of individuals such as authorization of transactions.